 Sticky-Price CPI – This index, published by the Federal Bank of Atlanta, sorts the components of the Consumer Price Index (CPI) into either flexible (prices change relatively frequently) or sticky (slow to change) categories based on the frequency of their price adjustment.

-Swiss Market Index (SMI) – This index is Switzerland’s blue-chip stock index and tracks 20 (19 large-capitalization and one midcap companies) from the SIX Swiss Exchange.
+Swiss Market Index (SMI) – This index is Switzerland’s blue-chip stock index and tracks 20 companies (19 large capitalization and one midcap) on the SIX Swiss Exchange.

 TAIEX Index – This index tracks companies traded on the Taiwan Stock Exchange.
 The index covers all listed stocks excluding preferred, full-delivery and newly listed stocks, which are listed for less than one calendar month.